spoorn/poeblix/README.md

 poetry plugin add poeblix
 ```

-Or install directly from source/wheel, then add with the same above command using the path to the built dist
+Or install directly from source/wheel, then add with the same above command using the absolute path to the built dist

 To update the plugin: